ppy/osu-wiki/news/2018-12-31-beatmap-spotlights-fall-2018.md

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/osu/turii.jpg)](https://osu.ppy.sh/beatmapsets/800638)

 With a different take on an already ranked map, [celerih](https://osu.ppy.sh/users/4696296)'s map of Zektbach's "Turii \~Panta rhei\~" shows us untapped potential that the song has to offer.
-The map takes a focus on movement through streams, there are lots of twists and turns that aren't seen in most stream maps.
-All of this combined with a tricky 1/3 section and the low approach rate, the map becomes a fun challenge for the casual and experienced player.
+The map takes a focus on movement through streams; there are lots of twists and turns that aren't seen in most stream maps.
+All of this combined with a tricky 1/3 section and the low approach rate, and the map becomes a fun challenge for the casual and experienced player.
 Think the Insane difficulty is too easy?
-Play [Muya](https://osu.ppy.sh/users/153323)'s diff for a real challenge.
+Play [Muya](https://osu.ppy.sh/users/153323)'s difficulty for a real challenge.

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/osu/labyrinth.jpg)](https://osu.ppy.sh/beatmapsets/817505)